Splunk® SOAR (Cloud)

 2. Screenshot image showing how to use the datapath picker.

 3. In the datapath picker, select the starting location for the data, including events, incident, and playbook.
 More specific data options display based on your selection.
 Select the data type to use for your playbook input.
 Use the search field to narrow down the list, if needed.
-In the previous example, a user selected the input ip, then the starting location events, and then, from the event fields, src_ip.
+In the previous example, a user selected the input ip, then the starting location artifacts, and then, from the artifact fields, src.

 • For specific input data types, like IP, only appropriate data types display by default, indicated by the callout box in the example image.
 You can choose to clear the filter to show all possible data types.